devashish2002/PUI2018_dk3596/HW4_dk3596/README.md

 # Homework 4
-(Done jointly with Manu Pathak (mp4515))
+(Done jointly with Manu Pathak (mp4515).
+Manu did the first assignment.
+I did the second and third assignments.)

 ## Assignment 1
-Generated 100 samples each of the distributions: Gaussian, Binomial, Poisson, ,
+Generated 100 samples each of the distributions: Gaussian, Binomial, Poisson, LogNormal and Chi-squared.

 ## Assignment 2
 Downloaded the CitiBike data and cleaned it up for testing our hypothesis.